rozek/blockly-ai-playground/README.md

 > this example demonstrates how to preserve and restore context items (see [Blockly workspace file](./Examples/preserve_restore.json))

 ### Textline Input ###

 ![TextlineInput](./Examples/TextlineInput.png)

-> this example shows textline input elements in several variations (see [Blockly workspace file](./Examples/TextlineInput.json))
+> this example shows textline input elements in several variations (see [Blockly workspace file](./Examples/TextlineInput.json)). the other input elements work quite similarly

 ### SpeechInput ###